-Comprehensive range of diagnostic tests including laboratory tests (blood tests, cytology), radiographs (x-rays), CT scan, ultrasound and minimally-invasive endoscopic procedures
+Comprehensive range of diagnostic tests including laboratory tests (blood tests, cytology, biopsy), radiographs (x-rays), CT scan, ultrasound and minimally-invasive endoscopic procedures

-Management of dermatologic (skin), endocrine (hormonal), reproductive, cardiac, respiratory, gastrointestinal, neurologic, infectious diseases and more
+Management of dermatologic (skin), endocrine (hormonal), reproductive, cardiac, respiratory, gastrointestinal and liver, kidney and urinary tract, neurologic, neoplastic (tumour, cancer), infectious diseases and more

 Testing and management of viral, bacterial, fungal and parasitic diseases

-Using specialised exotics anaesthetic equipment and up-to-date recommendations for anaesthesia and pain relief
+Using specialised exotics anaesthetic equipment and the latest guidelines for exotics anaesthesia and pain relief

 Corrective burring of overgrown teeth and spurs, tooth extractions, treatment of dental-associated abscesses, apicoectomies, dental cleaning

 24-hour hospital care in a dedicated exotics ward with intensive care incubators